MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 ### Windows Server

 - Windows Server 2008 R2 **
+  - Microsoft Edge version 109 will be the last browser version to support this operating system.
+Microsoft Edge version 109 is scheduled for release the [week of January 12th, 2023](/deployedge/microsoft-edge-release-schedule?source=recommendations).
 - Windows Server 2012
 - Windows Server 2012 R2
 - Windows Server 2016 (LTSC)